18. R Without Training Wheels: A Bridge from Tidyverse to Base R

 - Mechanics view (base): what the object actually is, how subsetting works, and what gets returned.

-Students should be able to move between these views without treating them as competing ideologies.
+You should be able to move between those views without treating them as rival camps.

 3 The base core you must know

-For independent work, students need practical fluency in:
+For independent work, you need practical fluency in:

 [for subsetting vectors/data frames[[for extracting a single list element$for named component extraction- logical indexing (e.g.,